Viatcheslav Kantor: Career

+On 8 April 2022 the European Union imposed sanctions against Viatcheslav Kantor, although on 14 March 2025, the Council of the European Union has deleted Kantor from the sanctions list.

+After that, Switzerland has also announced the de-listing of Kantor from its sanctions list since March 18, 2025.

 Civic activities

-Kantor was President of the European Jewish Congress.
+Kantor served as President of the European Jewish Congress in 2007-2022, and was re-elected President of the EJC for a fifth term in May 2025, during the EJC General Assembly in Jerusalem, gathering almost two-thirds of the vote of its delegates, representatives of the European national Jewish communities.

 The EJC, the largest secular organization representing the interests of European Jewry, is an influential, international public association representing 2.5 million Jews across the European continent in 42 national Jewish communities.

 In 2021, he was reelected Chairman of the Policy Council of the World Jewish Congress for the third time Kantor is a Vice President of the Jewish Leadership Council.
 In 2010, he established the Kantor Center for the Study of Contemporary European Jewry at Tel Aviv University.
 In 2019, Yad Vashem nominated Moshe Kantor as Chancellor of the Council, and before it he served as its Member of Directorate since 2010.
 Kantor was President of the Russian Jewish Congress (RJC) in 2005–2009.
-He founded and headed the World Holocaust Forum (WHF) in 2005 and the European Jewish Fund in 2006.
-Kantor is a founder and chairman of the European Jewish Fund (EJF).
+He founded and headed the World Holocaust Forum (WHF) in 2005.
+He is a founder and chairman of the European Jewish Fund (EJF), established in 2006.

 He has chaired the World Holocaust Forum Foundation.
 In 2020, the World Holocaust Forum organized by Kantor came under controversy after Vladimir Putin was allowed to give a speech that distorted the history of the Soviet Union in World War II.
 The forum refused to allow Polish President Andrzej Duda to have a speaking slot.

 He is the founder and president of President of the European Council on Tolerance and Reconciliation (ECTR).
+Kantor drafted and has repeatedly attempted to pass the ECTR's proposed European law known as the Model National Statute for the Promotion of Tolerance, one of the most sweeping hate speech laws ever proposed in Europe.

 In 2007, Kantor founded and was elected president of the International Luxembourg Forum on Preventing Nuclear Catastrophe, an international non-governmental organisation uniting leading world-renowned experts on nuclear non-proliferation, materials and delivery vehicles.
-The Forum was established pursuant to a decision of the International Conference held in Luxembourg on May 24–25, 2007.
+The Forum was established pursuant to a decision of the International Conference held in Luxembourg on 24–25 May 2007.
 The conference was attended by over 50 renowned experts from 14 countries, including Sergey Kirienko, Director General of the Rosatom State Atomic Energy Corporation, Mohamed ElBaradei, Director General of the International Atomic Energy Agency (IAEA), Nikolay Laverov, Academician and Vice President of the Russian Academy of Sciences (RAS), William Perry, former Secretary of the U.S. Department of Defense, and Hans Blix, Chairman of the Weapons of Mass Destruction Commission and former Director General of the IAEA.